 You will work on a variety of project scenarios, applying what you are learning to real-world situations.
 You will leave with a reference guide and templates to support ongoing learning back at work.

-Tracy is an Instructor at the UBC Sauder School of Business and certified project management professional.
-She works locally and internationally to help her clients deliver successfully on complex, strategic projects.
-Her workshops in project management, communication and leadership help team members improve their skills to be more effective team members on projects and in day-to-day working relationships.
+Tracy is a certified project management consultant who works locally and internationally to help clients deliver successfully on complex strategic projects.
+Her workshops in project management, communication and leadership help team members develop their delivery skills and become more effective in their day-to-day working relationships.